rigbytrash/ImgConv/README.md

 This software will convert image data from one file format to another.
 It makes use of bit-packing.

-This project has been taken from my private university github account, so commit history/comments are not available.
+This project has been taken from my private university github account, so commit history/comments are often wrong

 Some more info is below.